 This was the sale of 382.74 acres of agricultural fallow land.
 The property was purchased for use as a duck club in March of 2021 for \$2,064,500, or \$5,394 per acre.
 The buyer had been leasing the property for five years at \$50,000 per year prior to purchasing the site from the sellers.
-According to conversations with the buyer, the lease amounts were applied to the total purchase price (i.e. \$1,814,500 + \$250,000), as they exercised a lease to buy option.
-The site had duck blinds at the time of sale, however, the property needed to have various wells repaired and the blinds weren't in good condition.
-The property is triangular in shape, is bisected by the Tule Canal, and has separate ponding areas.
-The property is zoned Agricultural Intensive, and has a general plan land use of Agriculture.
-This property is located within the Yolo Bypass and has various easements, one of which also involves flooding purposes (Book 93, Page 261 of deeds).
-The property has access to irrigation district water, and is fully within FEMA Flood Zone AE.
-Post-sale, the buyer has since repaired the wells, installed five floating blinds and five floating tank blinds, installed a seasonal mobile home clubhouse, planted habitat grasses, installed various access roadways, added a conservation easement, and installed a water pump system (but those were not on this property at the time of the sale).
+The lease amounts were applied to the total purchase price.
+The site has some duck blinds at the time of sale, however, the property needed to have various wells repaired and the blinds were not in good condition.
+The buyer has since repaired the wells, installed five floating blinds and five floating tank blinds, installed a seasonal mobile home clubhouse, planted habitat grasses, installed various roadways, added a conservation easement, and installed a water pump system.
+The property has access to irrigation district water and is located within a flood zone AE, with 1% annual chance flooding.

-This sale is the most recent sale in the dataset, and it is located immediately north of the subject property.
-This property is similar to the subject in regard to location, flood zone, water access, and restrictions (Yolo Bypass Flooding).
-The blinds and water management equipment were in poor condition at the time of sale, which are inferior characteristics compared to the subject.
-Overall, this sale is considered inferior to the subject property's current condition and indicates a value above \$5,394 per acre.
+This property is similar to the subject in regard to flood zone, water access, and location.
+Although the property is larger than the subject, this property is superior to the subject in regard to blinds and water management.
+Overall, this sale is considered superior to the subject property and indicates a value below \$5,394 per acre.

 This is the sale of a 40-acre parcel located in Yolo County.
 The property sold in June of 2020 for \$140,000, or \$3,500 per acre.
 This parcel has no direct public street frontage, but access is provided from neighboring parcels along Hyde Road, and County Road 105.
-Although a car could be driven along these private accessroads, the best way to access the property was via an ATV, and nearby car parking was minimal.
+Although a car could be driven along these private access-roads, the best way to access the property was via an ATV, and nearby car parking was minimal.
 The property is currently used for duck hunting.
 The property was utilized as a duck club, hunting ground, fishing ground, and camping ground by the sellers.
 This property was identified as being a prime dove hunting ground as well due to the nearby orchards.
 Water to the property is provided via the Reclamation District, and there is no pump system on the site to move the water around from one ponding area to the other.
 The property sale included five double blinds, and one four-man blind (six total blinds allowing for 14 hunters at a time).
 The property is fully located in FEMA Flood Zone AE, and according to the seller, it is a constant wetland area.